 Prospering is different from stealing.
 Theft is part of the worldview of a “zero sum game”.
 Prosperity is what happens on an apple tree: The tree has apples without stealing apples from another tree.
 Not every rich person got rich through prosperity nor does every rich person get rich through theft, but every rich person could have made either choice.

 One of the biggest keys to prosperity and success is not whining about problems that aren’t your fault.
 We have such problems all the time.
-Carry on without complaint and without distraction. · · · →
+Carry on without complaint and without distraction.
+Then, you’ll get stronger, smarter, and you’ll prosper. · · · →

 Let’s get more “animal whisperers” at zoos.
 Sea World does it.